iamfortune/BCH-titbits/nucleic acids.md

 # Similarities
 - both contain building blocks called nucleotides, a nucleotide is made up of a nitrogenous base, a sugar and a phosphoric acid.
 - the nitrogenous base is a purine or a derivative of pyrimidine
+- the two major purines found in nucleic acid are Adenine and Guanine